Cray-HPE/docs-csm/operations/observability/Observability.md

 - Monitor ConMan logs from `csm-pit`.
 - Quantify the results and provide easy at-glance reports, and dashboards to give us confidence about the health of a platform at any time.
 - Groks log files for errors and surface them
-- Creation of Trend, Error, and Alert frequency dashboard.
+- Create the Trend, Error, and Alert frequency dashboard.

 ### Error dashboards